 You can set up, how the app should select the services for label generation; ie. select the cheapest available service or select the priority-based services, under the “carrier selection” tab.
 If you select the “Priority-based”, the app will generate labels by choosing the customer selected carrier service.

-How to enable signature on delivery using the Shopify Multi Carrier Shipping Label app?
+Proof of delivery with Shopify Multi Carrier Shipping Label app

 The app helps you enable the Signature on Delivery service for FedEx, UPS, and USPS.
 Head to App settings –> Product and choose the required product.